mcollu/scube/docs/source/sec_ex_A02_Lx.rst

                   PLExp: 0.12                 # (N/A) Wind profile power law exponent
                   TurbModel: 'NONE'

+For example, it may be necessary to change:

+- The rated wind speed at which these simulations are done: change the value of ``wind_speed``
+- The number of wind directions over which the simulation is performed: change the values in the ``inflow_prop_dir`` vector, and accordingly the ``nac_yaw_dir`` vector.
+For notation, please see `here <https://openfast.readthedocs.io/en/dev/source/user/fast.farm/InputFiles.html#ambient-wind-with-inflowwind-module-input-files>`_
+- The simulation time length: change ``analysis_time``, making sure it is long enough to have the initial transient responses disappear

 Run the analysis
 ~~~~~~~~~~~~~~~~
 - Open a miniforge/miniconda/conda terminal prompt